Six Ways to Screen and Winnow Seeds

 RECIPE

-These scrumptious Chayote Chips are the perfect way to use chayote squash.
-Healthy snack food from an abundant fall vegetable!
+These scrumptious chayote chips are the perfect way to use chayote squash.
+A healthy snack food from an abundant fall vegetable.

 Chayote Chips